UChicago-PL/smyth/README.md

 _Justin Lubin, Nick Collins, Cyrus Omar, and Ravi Chugh._

+Thank you for taking the time to review our artifact!

-The `smyth/` directory contains all the code used for the implementation and evaluation of Smyth, the programming-by-example tool detailed in our ICFP submission.
+Unzipping the `smyth.tar.gz` file will yield a directory named `smyth/`, which contains all the code used for the implementation and evaluation of Smyth, the programming-by-example tool detailed in our ICFP submission.

 If you are using the virtual machine image that we have provided, then please skip the installation instructions, as Smyth has already been installed.